levjj/esverify/README.md

 trigger heuristics and thereby timeouts and other unpredictable results by requiring manual instantiation with function calls which will be used for a deterministic trigger instantiation.

+## To Do

+* termination checking
+* improved support for classes, generic objects and arrays
+* modules
+* TypeScript as input language

 ## Usage as Command Line Tool